habitat-sh/habitat-operator/examples/config/README.md

 # Initial configuration

-This example demonstrates how initial configuration works with the Habitat operator.
-With the manifest file we deploy a Redis Habitat service.
+This examples demonstrates how to leverage the `user.toml` configuration mechanism for Habitat Services within the operator.

+When a `user.toml` file is located at `/hab/user/$servicename/config/`, it is automatically loaded by the supervisor.
+We leverage Kubernetes Secrets to mount a file in that path.

 NOTE: Adding secret configuration to the `default.toml` is discouraged, as it will be uploaded as a docker image.
 Instead use the initial configuration `user.toml` file.

 ## Workflow